 Hey, I hope you are doing well.

-Today, I will share a few little ways to add some variety on your core workout.
+Today, I will share a few little ways to add some variety to your core workout.

 CLICK HERE to watch the video.